 This is the majestic mountain that towers over Lake Blanche.
 It is really just a highpoint at the end of a side ridge that connects with Cottonwood Ridge.
 Sundial Peak is one of the most photographed mountains in the Wasatch.
 This is because of its location directly above the Lake Blanche trail which is very popular on summer weekends.
 A few rock climbing routes go up its north face.
 A route for scramblers is on the southwest side of the mountain.
 It goes around the lake and into the higher basin on the west side of the Sundial Peak.
 Much of the ridgeline is narrow in a few places.
 The actual highpoint is farther south of the point that is seen directly above the lake.

 Kessler Peak - (10,403 feet)

 Kessler Peak is part of the long ridge that stretches north from Mount Superior.
 This ridgeline seperates Cardiff Fork from Mineral Fork.
 The peak stands high above the Cardiff Fork trailhead in Big Cottonwood Canyon.
 The North Route is the shortest and most direct route up the mountain.
 It is a short and steep hike.
 The longer route from the Carbonate Pass ridge can be made into a loop hike with the north route.
-The summit provides good views of Cottonwood Ridge and the surrounding peaks.
+The summit provides good views of Cardiac Ridge, Cottonwood Ridge and the surrounding peaks.
 It has to be a cool mountain because SP member Scott named his son after it.
-It was originally named Kesler, after an early timber developer and area explorer.
+It was originally named and spelled as Kesler, after an early timber developer and explorer of the area.